Home

 - Rate limiting

-- MCP gateway — centralized management of external MCP tool servers with per-workspace access control, on-demand Docker lifecycle, and config-driven setup.
+- MCP gateway — manages external MCP tool servers with per-workspace access control and on-demand Docker lifecycle.

 - (see the LiteLLM docs for more details)

-- Customizable; eight types of plugins are supported — agent cores, skills, channels, service handlers, container runtimes, workspaces, observers, and tunnels.
+- Eight types of plugins — agent cores, skills, channels, service handlers, container runtimes, workspaces, observers, and tunnels.

 - Persistent memory with BM25-ranked full-text search — agents save and recall facts across sessions.

-- Reoccurring tasks can be scheduled to run at a specific time or interval.
+- Recurring tasks scheduled at specific times or intervals.

 - Policy groups to prevent lethal trifecta prompt injection attacks.